AnastasiiaDali/saltmusic/docs/FEATURES.md

 Advanced search is implemented by using:

-- UI components, such as input, select, checkboxes, accordion provided by Chakra UI
+- UI components, such as Input, Select, Checkboxes, Accordion provided by Chakra UI
 - React Hooks, Redux Toolkit, React Query
-- Conditional rendering
+- Conditional Rendering

 Search can be done by: